awslabs/aurora-dsql-nodejs-connector/packages/postgres-js/README.md

 - Users named `"admin"` automatically use admin authentication tokens
 - All other users use regular authentication tokens
 - Tokens are generated dynamically for each connection

+## Sample usage

+An JavaScript example using the Aurora DSQL Connector for Postgres.js is available [here](example).

 ## Development